 Telehealth services are currently covered in the state's health benefit plan.
 However, the bill's prohibition against cost sharing for telehealth services delivered via specified types of communication and its expansion of the types of health care professionals whose telehealth services must be reimbursed may increase costs to the state and local governments to provide health benefits to employees and their dependents.
 Any increase in costs to the state health benefit plan would be paid from the Health Benefit Fund (Fund 8080).
 Fund 8080 receives funding through state employee payroll deductions and state agency contributions toward their employees' health benefits, which come out of the GRF and various other state funds.
-LBO staff could not determine the magnitude of the bill's fiscal impact on counties, municipalities, townships, and school districts statewide due to lack of information on the number of plans that do not currently comply with the bill's cost-sharing requirements.
-To the extent that a particular local government's health benefit plan complies with the bill's cost-sharing requirements, there would be no impact on its costs of providing health benefits to employees and their dependents.
+LBO staff could not determine the magnitude of the bill's fiscal impact on counties, municipalities, townships, and school districts statewide due to lack of information on the number of plans that do not currently comply with the bill's requirements.
+To the extent that a particular local government's health benefit plan complies with the bill's requirements, there would be no impact on its costs.

 2 Enacted in H.B.
 166 of the 133rd General Assembly, the requirement applies to health benefit plans issued, offered, or renewed on or after January 1, 2021.
 The bill removes this effective date.
+Also, current law uses the terminology "telemedicine services," while the bill refers to "telehealth services."